lopter/lightsd/docs/installation.rst

 Log out and back in as ``$USER`` for the change to take effect.

+Read on :doc:`/first-steps` to see how to use lightsd.

 .. _sudo(8): http://manpages.debian.org/cgi-bin/man.cgi?query=sudo&sektion=8

 Build instructions (for other systems)